Claiming Benefits for Unemployment in Maryland

 - Information about their past jobs, such as dates of employment, reasons for separation from work and employer contact details.

-State employees who would like to claim unemployment benefits in Maryland may be contacted by the DLLR and asked to submit additional items in support of their UI claim.
+State employees who wish to claim unemployment benefits in Maryland may be contacted by the DLLR and asked to submit additional items in support of their UI claim.
 Unemployment applicants whose requests for UI benefits are approved will be able to collect their weekly payments with a special card called the Maryland UI Benefits Debit Card, which is issued by the DLLR.

 Note: Partially employed workers who are searching for full-time jobs can also obtain a reduced amount of weekly UI benefits in Maryland.